Sienci-Labs/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_Title-Motors-Wiring.png){.aligncenter .size-medium}

-<h2>Stepper Motor Mounting</h2>
+## Stepper Motor Mounting

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_45_1r2-1536x386-1.jpg){.aligncenter .size-full .wid}

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_45_2r2-1536x864-1.jpg){.aligncenter .size-full}

 You’re really making your way along, celebrate with a friend and a cold drink!!
 Look back to the yellow bag and grab the 35mm spacers, M5-50mm bolts and also grab the NEMA 23 stepper motors out of the motor box.
 You’ll be inserting four M5-50mm bolts into the four holes on each motor along side the aluminum spacer.
-These assemblies will attach to each axis of the machine. <b>Note:</b> Earlier versions of the LongMill shipped with Nylon washers.
+These assemblies will attach to each axis of the machine. **Note:** Earlier versions of the LongMill shipped with Nylon washers.
 If your machine has these washers, install the washers between the 35mm spacer and the metal gantry plates and feet.

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_Motors-Wiring_2.png){.aligncenter .size-medium}